Exit and emergency light combo above fire door

 Chicago: Exceedingly Durable and Bright Exit Lighting

-• Only red letters on a white background allowed
+• Red letters on a white background only

 • UL 924 listing and Chicago-specific approval label required